-E. coli rose to magenta colonies with darker pink centers Total State of the Klebsiella, Enterobacter, and Serratia spp. deep blue or dark indigo colonies · ocolo Citrobacter spp. dark blue colonies often with a rose halo in the surrounding media Proteus, Morganella, and Providencia spp. clear to light yellow colonies with golden- orange halo in the surrounding media (some Proteus vulgaris colonies will be blue-green) Pseudomonas spp colorless to light yellow- green colonies
+E. coli rose to magenta colonies with darker pink centers the state Klebsiella, Enterobacter, and Serratia spp. deep blue or dark indigo colonies • • • • • Citrobacter spp dark blue colonies often with a rose halo in the surrounding media Proteus, Morganella, and Providencia spp. clear to light yellow colonies with golden- orange halo in the surrounding media (some Proteus vulgaris colonies will be blue-green) Pseudomonas spp. colorless to light yellow- green colonies